 Victor Allen’s Coffee Morning Blend

 Victor Allen’s Coffee uses 100 percent arabica coffee beans to produce this non-GMO, gluten-free, certified kosher, and affordable light roast.
-The resulting brew from these K-Cups is bright, rich, and delicious — give it a try, and you’ll see!
+The resulting brew from these K-Cups has a bright and rich taste— give it a try, and you’ll see!

 Peet’s Coffee Luminosa Breakfast Blend